Hybrid models¶

 Pre-trained models can carry hidden biases like unwanted baggage - imagine a face recognition system trained primarily on one ethnicity failing spectacularly elsewhere.
 There’s also the risk of “model stealing”, where someone reverse-engineers your carefully trained algorithm faster than you can say “GDPR violation”.

-Federated learning is like a neighbourhood watch scheme for algorithms - your phone learns from your behaviour, whispers the lessons to a central server, and everyone pretends this isn’t slightly creepy.
-The data never leaves your device (allegedly), creating the illusion of privacy while still building a comprehensive profile of your terrible life choices.
+Federated learning is like a neighbourhood watch scheme for algorithms – your phone learns from your behaviour, whispers the lessons to a central server, and everyone pretends this isn’t slightly creepy.
+The data never technically leaves your device (allegedly), creating the illusion of privacy while still constructing a comprehensive portrait of your terrible life choices.